Reveal a copper sulfate message with ammonia!

-If you did everything else correctly, is it possible you didn’t dip the tip of the marker into the puddle of copper sulfate in the cup?
-In this case, lower the tip of the marker into the copper sulfate solution and wait 2 minutes.
+Is it possible you didn’t dip the brush into the copper sulfate in the cup?
+In this case, immerse it in the copper sulfate solution and wait a little.

-In this experiment, it’s best to write your message in the center of the paper so that it gets the best possible exposure to the ammonia vapor.
+It’s best to write your message in the center of the paper so that it gets the highest possible level of exposure to the ammonia vapor.
 If you wrote your inscription on the edge of the paper, hold it so that the message is positioned over the center of the beaker.

 There is enough paper in the set to repeat the experiment several times.
 If you really want to use ordinary paper, you can certainly try!
 Document any differences in your outcomes, and let us know the results of your observations!

-Copper sulfate CuSO4 can pass as a decent invisible ink.
-Fill a marker with it.
+Copper sulfate CuSO4 solution can make a decent invisible ink.

 Ammonia gets inside paper and reacts with copper ions Cu2+.
 The formed substance has blue-lilac color and we can read the secret message!

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink and wash with an excess of water.